-Longtime energy technocrat, Malcolm Jones, now Chairman of state flagship energy company, the Petroleum Company of Trinidad and Tobago (Petrotrin), into which, ironically, Trinidad Tesoro was later subsumed after the government eventually bought out Tesoro's share, makes the point that the government of the day was careful not to let the BP asset acquisition be seen by the outside world in an 'ideological' light.
+Longtime energy technocrat, Malcolm Jones,

+formerly Executive Chairman of the state flagship energy entity, the Petroleum Company of Trinidad and Tobago (Petrotrin) into which, ironically, Trinidad Tesoro was later subsumed after the government eventually bought out Tesoro's share, makes the point that the government of the day was careful not to let the BP asset acquisition be seen by the outside world in an 'ideological' light.

-"It was definitely not nationalisation, per se," he says.
+"It was definitely not nationali-

+sation, per se," he says.
 "The government was, in a sense, forced into it because it felt the need to secure the livelihood of the thousands of workers involved."